BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 # Acknowledgement:
 Thanks to google, I have created this neural network with tensorflow, which is an amazing tool that can run on any computer without using the google cloud database.
 The original tutorial for version 1 is on here, https://www.youtube.com/watch?time_continue=1&v=iBs59GlXhIA and my LSTM prediction model is based on https://github.com/etai83/lstm_stock_prediction.

-I WELCOME you to work together on this interesting project.
+I WELCOME you to work together on this interesting project and improve the model.